VegaDeftwing/OpGuidesHugoSrc/content/Phil/fallacy.md

 For example, if most of science says there's 31 elementary particles, but some fringe scientists claim there are 42, that doesn't mean the answer has to be somewhere in between.

-Similarly, if most people think the Earth is flat, and some small fringe group of heathens think the earth is round, that doesn't make make the popular opinion right.
+Similarly, if most people think the Earth is flat, and some small fringe group of heathens think the earth is round, that doesn't make the popular opinion right.

 ## Slippery slope